Poundland hit back after critics say shop will 'cheapen Princes Street'

 Despite the sales slump, critics had claimed Poundland would harm Princes Street’s reputation as one of the UK’s top shopping destinations.

-But in a tongue-in-cheek stunt, a giant poster covering an entire glazed panel outside the store featured the ‘Poundland Times’, complate with the hashtag
+But in a tongue-in-cheek stunt, a giant poster covering an entire glazed panel outside the store featured the ‘Poundland Times’, complete with the hashtag

 #PRINCESSTREETPROUDLAND which cited an article in a London-based newspaper which had claimed that the chain “threatens to cheapen Princes Street”